yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

           console.log('not_error_cvv')
         }
       },
-      // Trigger when blurring from input
       onBlur() {
         console.log('blur_cvv')
       },
-      // Trigger when focussing on input
       onFocus: () => {
         console.log('focus_cvv')
       },
-      // Trigger when input has finished rendering
       onRenderedSecureField: ()=> {
         console.log('render completed')
       }
     },
   })

-  // Renders into specified element secureCvv.render('#cvv')
+  secureCvv.render('#cvv')
 ```

-Below, you find a GIF showing how you can configure the Secure Fields.
+Below, you can see a GIF showing how you can configure the Secure Fields:

 <div
   style={{